T3 (SEPTA Metro)

-The T3 (Chester Avenue line), formerly route 13, is a trolley line operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) that connects 13th Street Station in downtown Philadelphia, Pennsylvania, with Yeadon and Darby, Pennsylvania.
-It is one of five lines that are part of the Subway-Surface Trolley system.
+The T3, formerly Route 13, is a light rail line that connects 13th Street station in Center City, Philadelphia, with Yeadon and Darby, Pennsylvania.
+It is one of the five T services of the SEPTA Metro.

 Route description

 Starting from its eastern end at the 13th Street, the T3 runs in a tunnel under Market Street.
-It makes stops at underground stations at 15th Street, 19th Street, 22nd Street, 30th Street, and 33rd Street.
-From 15th to 30th Streets, it runs on the outer tracks in the same tunnel as SEPTA's Market–Frankford Line.
+It makes stops at underground stations at 15th Street/City Hall, 19th Street, 22nd Street, Drexel Station at 30th Street, and 33rd Street.
+From 15th to 30th Streets, it runs on the outer tracks of the Market Street subway, beside the L.

-Passengers may transfer free of charge to the Market–Frankford Line at 13th, 15th, and 30th Streets and to the Broad Street Line at 15th Street.
+Passengers may transfer free of charge to the L at 13th Street, 15th Street/City Hall, and Drexel Station at 30th Street and to the B at 15th Street.
 Connections to the SEPTA Regional Rail are also available.
-Underground passageways connect the 13th and 15th Street Stations to Jefferson Station and Suburban Station.
+Underground passageways connect the 13th Street and 15th Street/City Hall Stations to Jefferson Station and Suburban Station.

-Route T3 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), and then runs southwest along Woodland Avenue shortly before moving to Chester Avenue.
-An alternate trolley line existing along 42nd Street itself joins the T3 line for several blocks.
+The T3 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), and then runs southwest along Woodland Avenue shortly before moving to Chester Avenue.
+An alternate line existing along 42nd Street itself joins the T3 for several blocks.
 This line is used when tunnels are closed for maintenance or other unforeseen shutdowns.
-The line runs on a bridge over the Media/Wawa Line at 49th Street, however, it does not serve as an official stop for the trolley as the trolley stop is at the intersection of 49th Street and Chester Avenue just east of the station.
+The line runs on a bridge over the Media/Wawa Line at 49th Street, however, it does not serve as an official stop as it is located at the intersection of 49th Street and Chester Avenue just east of the station.
 A track along 49th Street allows for T3 service cutbacks, and is the pull-in/pull-out route for the T4 to access Baltimore Avenue a few blocks north.